CarlosCapili/Data-Analysis-Portfolio/Los Angeles Crime/README.md

 - 1 in 10 people aged 20-24 are vicitms of a crime or 9.86%
 - 40% of victims are hispanic, 25% are white and 18% are black, followed by asians and others
 - 51% of victims are male
+- Males 35+ experience more crime than females, whereas females 34 and under experience more crime than males

 ![image](https://github.com/user-attachments/assets/80d6b656-555b-4002-a483-8d6900eae761)
 - The most common crimes in LA are assault, theft, burglary, and vandalism